BlueContext/Domus/content/recipes/starters/sausage-balls.md

   main:
     parent: starters
 title: Sausage Balls
+serves: "Makes 100 pieces"
+summary: "These aren’t winning any awards for elegance or culinary sophistication, but they’re rich, spicy and just plain good.
+It’s one of those hokey old recipes that’s been around forever…and there’s a reason for that!"
 categories:
 - Hors d'oeuvres
 ---
-*Makes 100 pieces*

-## Introduction
-These aren’t winning any awards for elegance or culinary sophistication, but they’re rich, spicy and just plain good.
-It’s one of those hokey old recipes that’s been around forever…and there’s a reason for that!

-## Ingredients
+### Ingredients

 <div class="ingredient-list">